OasisMate/cartpos/docs/PRD.md

   - Complicated, English-heavy systems.
   - System breaking or being slow during rush hours.

-### 3.2 Cashier – Bilal
+### 3.4 Cashier – Bilal

 - Full-time at the counter.
+- Limited access: POS and personal dashboard only.
+- Can view low stock alerts (informational).
+- Optional: Can record purchases if enabled by Store Manager (future).
 - Tech: comfortable with Android; OK with mouse/keyboard but types slowly.
 - Cares about:
   - Fast billing.
   - Minimal clicks.
   - Clear, simple screen with no confusing options.
 - Lives on the POS sale screen.

-### 3.3 Platform Admin – Hamza (You/Team)

-- Manages organizations, shops, and platform health.
-- Needs to:
-  - Review and approve organization registration requests.
-  - Approve, reject, suspend, or reactivate organizations.
-  - Create and manage shop accounts (tenants).
-  - See which organizations and shops are active and when.
-  - Manage user accounts and roles.
-  - Reset logins / lock accounts.
-  - Impersonate shops to debug issues (future).

 ## 4. v1 Scope – Feature Summary